Aces007/tong/README.md

 # Fullname.py
-A phython program that presents my full name
+A python program that presents my full name